ricardobarroslourenco/stockR/README.md

 ## Examples

 For examples, we recommend looking into the “vignettes” folder.
+The vignette “Relief Segmentation” provides a full example of how to zone a Digital Elevation Model(DEM) using clustering.
+The “stockR” vignette provides a legacy load and summarization of the same DEM.

 ## Disclaimer